kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(ii\) It is operated under a flight plan filed under either [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.153   VFR flight plan: Information required.|§91.153]] or [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.169   IFR flight plan: Information required.|§91.169]] of this chapter describing the marks it displays, in the case of any other flight.

-\(b\) A small U.S.-registered aircraft built at least 30 years ago or a U.S.-registered aircraft for which an experimental certificate has been issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](d) or 21.191(g) for operation as an exhibition aircraft or as an amateur-built aircraft and which has the same external configuration as an aircraft built at least 30 years ago may be operated without displaying marks in accordance with §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]] and 45.23 through 45.33 if:
+\(b\) A small U.S.-registered aircraft built at least 30 years ago or a U.S.-registered aircraft for which an experimental certificate has been issued under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](d) or 21.191(g) for operation as an exhibition aircraft or as an amateur-built aircraft and which has the same external configuration as an aircraft built at least 30 years ago may be operated without displaying marks in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§§45.21]] and 45.23 through 45.33 if:

 \(1\) It displays in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.21   General.|§45.21]](c) marks at least 2 inches high on each side of the fuselage or vertical tail surface consisting of the Roman capital letter “N” followed by: